 Menu must-try: We’d recommend one of their steaks plus a side to share like the loaded baked potato or truffle fries.
 For a lighter option, try the maple glazed salmon with quinoa and butternut squash.

 Baci Ristorante is Hamilton’s home for amore.
-With a name that means “kiss” in Italian, this Hamilton Mountain restaurant is a lovely spot for date night.
+With a name that means “kiss” in Italian, this restaurant is a lovely spot for date night and conveniently located on the ground floor of the boutique C Hotel on Hamilton’s east mountain.
 Featuring dishes like Osso Buco and Linguine Alla Pescatore (with shrimp, mussels and calamari), Baci does modern Italian right.

 Menu must-try: Dig into a fantastic Neapolitan brick-oven pizza (you can see it being prepared from your seat).
 Finish with the Nutella Stromboli: a dessert to share.
 Delizioso!